ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ### Registration Policy Metadata

 SCITT payloads are opaque to Transparency Services.
-For interoperability, Registration Policy decisions should be based on interpretation of the mandatory metadata in the non-opaque Envelope of a Signed Statement.
+For interoperability, Registration Policy decisions should be based on interpretation of the mandatory metadata in the protected header of a Signed Statement.

 Each implementation of a Transparency Service MAY support additional metadata, specific to its implementation through additional ["Reserved for Private Use"](https://www.iana.org/assignments/cwt/cwt.xhtml#claims-registry) keys within the `CWT_Claims` header.